take0a/dbt-fusion/README.md

 ### Supported Operating Systems and CPU Microarchitectures
-dbt Fusion & associated drivers are compiled for each CPU microarchitecture and operating system independently.
+Fusion & associated drivers are compiled for each CPU microarchitecture and operating system independently.
 This allows for hardware level optimization.

 Legend:
 * 🟢 - Supported today